Hovdala Castle: History

 Hovdala was mentioned for the first time in 1130, but the buildings that visitors can see today were mainly constructed during the early 16th century.
 The date 1511 can be read on one of the façades.
-Back then, Scania was part of Denmark.The castle name was written 'Howdale'in the mid 17th-century.
+Back then, Scania was part of Denmark.
+The castle name was written 'Howdale' in the mid 17th-century.

 The squire Magnus Rabek is mentioned in written sources as having owned the estate sometime before the Black Death.
 During the early 15th century, the estate belonged to a squire named Klement Skaldra.
 At the end of the century, the estate passed to the Laxmand family, who erected the oldest of the presently visible buildings.
 Through marriage it later passed to the Grubbe family.
 During the ownership of Sigvard Grubbe, an educated man who stood close to the king, Christian IV of Denmark, and who had studied in Wittenberg and Basel, the castle was besieged twice by Swedish troops during the Kalmar War.
 The castle withstood the sieges.

 After the death of Sigvard Grubbe, the castle passed between different owners until it became the property of Jens Mikkelsen (Michelsen), an officer in the Danish army, in 1651.
 After the conquest of Scania by Sweden in 1658, he chose to stay on in Scania and had to resign public office in Denmark.
 He had previously served with the Danish chancellor of the Exchequer in Copenhagen.
 Mikkelsen, like all other Scanians who chose to pledge faith to the Swedish king and stay on, now became a Swedish subject.
 During the Scanian War of 1676-1679, Mikkelsen found himself in a difficult situation.
 Scania became a no man's land where the Danes ruled one day and the Swedes the next.
 Mikkelsen was reported to the Danes as a Swedish spy in the summer of 1677, but then he went to the Danish Army Camp outside Malmö and reported about the latest Swedish troop movements in northern Scania and denounced the Swedish commander Johan Gyllenstjerna's cruel methods.
 Reports of this can be found in the Danish National Archives.
 He also applied for a salva guardie certificate that would spare his estate from Danish attacks.
 According to family tradition, Mikkelsen considered returning to Denmark at the time.
 Nevertheless, the castle was assaulted, pillaged and burnt by pro-Danish guerilla fighters on 7 August 1678.

 Mikkelsen survived the ordeal and was later ennobled by the Swedish king, and took the name Ehrenborg.
-The castle thenceforth stayed in the Ehrenborg family until 1944, when it was expropriated by the Swedish state.
-The last owners were however allowed to keep living in the castle and did not move out until 1981.
+The castle stayed in the Ehrenborg family until 1944, when it was expropriated by the Swedish state.
+The last owners were allowed to keep living in the castle and did not move out until 1981.